 People

-Adrian Turpin - Artistic Director
+Adrian Turpin - Artistic and Strategic Director

 Adrian has been involved in the Wigtown Book Festival since 2006 when he began to help with booking authors as a volunteer.
 Under his creative leadership, the festival has won a Creative Places Award, Thistle Award and Arts & Business Scotland Award.
-As well as programming, he is responsible for the strategic development of Wigtown Festival Company and is leading on the Spot-Lit Literary Tourism project.
+He is responsible for the strategic development of Wigtown Festival Company and is leading on the Spot-Lit Literary Tourism project.
 A journalist by training, he formerly worked as an editor and writer for The Independent, The Scotsman and The Sunday Times among others.
 He has a BA in English Literature from the University of Oxford and diploma in journalism from the City University, London.
 In 2017, he received an OBE for service to literature and the economy of Wigtownshire.

 Anne Barclay - Operational Director